UFRGS-CAROL/ipdps2021/README.md

 # Unveiling GPU Vulnerabilities: Comparing and Combining Beam, Fault Simulation, and Profiling

 ## About the data
-This repository contains almost all data presented in the paper.
+This repository contains almost all the data presented in the paper.
-In the following section there is a description for each Jupyter noteboot with the data.
+In the following section, there is a link to each Jupyter notebook with the data.
-Radiation data is normalized to protect NVIDIA sensitive data.
-So, all data relative to Beam experiments cannot be revelead and are normalized by the smallest value for each device (Kepler and Volta).
+Beam experiments data are normalized to protect NVIDIA sensitive information.
+The smallest value normalizes beam data for each device (Kepler and Volta).

 ## Data used in the paper